Mastering preparation and delivery

 Send us the files in the bit- and sample-rate you recorded, don’t up or down-sample and don’t use dithering.
 Dithering is something that we take care of during/after mastering in the correct way.

-After you finally printed your mixdown with all the tips we just gave you, it’s time to double check before sending it out to us!
+After you printed your mixdown with all the tips we just gave you, it’s time to double check before sending it out!
 Do this check by actually LISTENING to the complete mixdown from start to end, preferably on a decent set of headphones.
-Check for mix/edit mistakes, glitches, noise, distortion and everything else.
+Check for mix/edit mistakes, muted stems, glitches, noise, distortion and everything else.
 It won’t be the first time that after printing there are ‚hickups‘ in the audio or you hear things that only show up after doing the final mixdown.
 If you are 100% sure that everything is OK it’s time to send it to us.
 But before doing so, make sure you listen to it again..

 Don’t just print your mix and consider it done.

 Keep in mind that YOU are the only one responsible for problems in the mixes you send to us.
-If you found a mistake in your mixdown after we did the mastering we will have to charge you for that.
+If you found a mistake in your mixdown after the initial mastering we will have to charge you for that.

 Delivery of masters